By Trina Otero

 [Another read on Ayurveda]

 Piercing the nose is very common in India, many people know that.
 But many people do not know that it originated from the Middle East.
 Oh yeah…. how many of you knew that?
 I didn’t!
-It was brought to India around the 16th Century and it’s mentioned in a few texts.
-One place it is mentioned is in the Vedas, and how it aids/benefits women.
+This practice is mentioned in a few texts.
+One place it is mentioned is in the Vedas, and how it aids/benefits women. [**I will be doing some more research to find more exact dates on when this tradition was birthed, from where, and when it made its way to India.]

 Piercing the left nostril is known to help ease the pain of the menstrual cycle and aid in childbirth.
 I read from another source that it also aids in providing more pleasure… [giggles].
 How does a nose piercing help with all this?
 Well, there is a “node” [marma] that is connected to female’s reproductive organs.
 Imagine acupuncture and how certain points on the body can relieve pain/energy.
 It’s similar.
 From this article I learned that the left side of the body is known as the feminine side in traditional Chinese medicine, and the right side is the masculine side.
 The article also gives very brief info on the history and how piercing the nose [if not already there] is part of the bride’s 16-step wedding beautification process, called Solah Shringar.